TypesettingTools/Aegisub-Motion/README.md

+# BIG FAT WARNING

+## THIS BRANCH IS COMPLETELY UNMAINTAINED AND WILL RECEIVE NO BUG FIXES OR FEATURES NO MATTER WHAT.

 ## Aegisub-Motion.moon ##

 Aegisub-Motion has been ported to [moonscript][moonscript] by tophf who is a pretty cool guy.
 Aegisub-Motion.moon is now the main version, but it will only run on [recent trunk builds][aegplork] of Aegisub.
 Older versions, such as the 3.0.x branch need to use Aegisub-Motion.lua, which is now built from Aegisub-Motion.moon.